 I am open to contributing with editorial to your publication, provided it fits my brand.
 Drop me an email and we can chat.

-I sometimes blog for The Huffington Post UK, where I have a profile I use to ramble on about food, my twisted political views or my entertainment obsessions.
-For the Huff Post, I either go on a long tirade about something or I write in a list format.
+I have blogged for The Huffington Post UK, where I had a profile I used to ramble on about food, my twisted political views or my entertainment obsessions.
+For the Huff Post, I either went on a long tirade about something or wrote in a list format.
 Please be aware that:

-- As I mentioned, I have a profile on the Huff Post UK blog, which means that I can write a blog post there and the team approves it or not.
+- As I mentioned, I had a profile on the Huff Post UK blog, which meant that I could write a blog post there and the team approved it or not.

-- I am not a paid member of staff in the Huff Post Newsroom.
+- I am not and have never been a paid member of staff in the Huff Post Newsroom.

-- I post on it as per the blogging guidelines and FAQs.
+- I posted on it as per the blogging guidelines and FAQs.

 - Travel and foodie guides for BoE (The Business of Everything) magazine

 - Travel and foodie guides for Hip & Healthy